zdravkov/kendo-docs/api/web/gantt.md

     dataSource.read(); // "read()" will fire the "change" event of the dataSource and the widget will be bound
     </script>

+### dataSource `Object|Array|kendo.data.GanttDataSource`

+The data source of the widget which contains the tasks.
+Can be a JavaScript object which represents a valid data source configuration, a JavaScript array or an existing [kendo.data.GanttDataSource](/kendo-ui/api/framework/ganttdatasource) instance.

+If the `dataSource` option is set to a JavaScript object or array the widget will initialize a new [kendo.data.GanttDataSource](/kendo-ui/api/framework/ganttdatasource) instance using that value as data source configuration.

+If the `dataSource` option is an existing [kendo.data.GanttDataSource](/kendo-ui/api/framework/ganttdatasource) instance the widget will use that instance and will **not** initialize a new one.

+> The Kendo UI Gantt widget can be bound *only* to a `kendo.data.GanttDataSource`.
+An exception will be thrown if the `dataSource` option is set to a `kendo.data.DataSource` instance.

 ## Fields

 ### dataSource `kendo.data.GanttDataSource`